Bayesian regression with spatio-temporal varying coefficients: Numerical analyses

 Considering the best spatial model $(s)$ with $c_{i,t,}=50$, we obtain a better fit than model 0, for gastrointestinal data, but a worst fit for respiratory data.
-This tell us that, somehow, gastrointestinal diseases are more spatial dependent than respiratory diseases.
-On the other hand, the best temporal model $(t)$ for gastrointestinal data is obtained with a lag of order $q=3$ and a dependence parameter $c_{i,t}=100$, whereas for respiratory data it is obtained with $q=6$ and $c_{i,t}=50$.
+This tell us that, somehow, gastrointestinal diseases are more spatially dependent than respiratory diseases.
+On the other hand, the best temporal model $(t_q)$ for gastrointestinal data is obtained with a lag of order $q=3$ and a dependence parameter $c_{i,t}=100$, whereas for respiratory data it is obtained with $q=6$ and $c_{i,t}=50$.
 In both cases, the best temporal model is better than model 0.

-Now, comparing the space and time models $(s+t)$ and $(s\times t)$, the former achieves better fit.
-In fact, for both datasets the best model, overall, is obtained with a neighbourhood that considers spatial plus order $q=6$ temporal neighbours, and a parameter $c_{i,t}=50$.
+Now, comparing the space and time models $(s+t_q)$ and $(s\times t_q)$, the former achieves better fit.
+In fact, for both datasets the best model, overall, is obtained with a neighbourhood that considers spatial plus medium term neighbours in time (order $q=6$), and with a medium strength prior dependence ($c_{i,t}=50$).
 In other words, the best model is choosing a neighbourhood structure for the pair $(i,t)$ that depends on the same state $i$ in the previous 6 months and on the geographical adjacent states for the same time $t$.
-This model has a median neighbourhood size of 11 and obtains a LPML statistic of $974$, for the gastrointestinal data, and of $982$ for the respiratory data.
+This model has a median neighbourhood size of 11 and obtains gof statistics of, LPML$=974$ and DIC$=-2199$, for the gastrointestinal data, and LPML$=982$ and DIC$=-2148$, for the respiratory data.

+An alternative way of assessing the gain in the fitting, we computed the residuals $y_{i,t}-E(y_{i,t}\mid\data)$ for model 00 and our best fitting model STN.
+Box plots of them are presented in Figure \ref{fig:res}.
+For both datasets the variance not explained by the model is highly reduced when using our STN model.

+Analysing the gof values of the three competing priors, we note that none of them achieve a good fitting.
+AR prior behaves better than the CAR prior, and both priors combined in the MCAR is the best among these three.
+The performance of MCAR is compared to that of our model with only spatial dependence with association parameters $c_{i,t}=10$, for both datasets.